youssefHosni/Data-Visualization-Kaggle-Course/README.md

 5. Distrubitions
 6. Choosing Plot Types and Custom Styles

-The final project of the course is visualzing (global terrosim data)[https://www.kaggle.com/START-UMD/gtd].
+The final project of the course is visualzing [global terrosim data](https://www.kaggle.com/START-UMD/gtd).